 Within 2 calendar days of being admitted to the hospital, you'll be given a written notice called An Important Message from Medicare about Your Rights.
 Everyone with Medicare gets a copy of this notice.
-If you don't get the notice from someone at the hospital (for example, a caseworker or nurse), ask any hospital employee for it.
-If you need help, call Member Services at 1-800-926-6565 (TTY users call 1-800-955-8770) or 1-800-MEDICARE (1-800-633-4227).
-(TTY 1-877-486-2048).
+If you don't get the notice from someone at the hospital (for example, a caseworker or nurse), ask any

-1. Read this notice carefully and ask questions if you don't understand it.
-It tells you:

-- Your right to get Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay. - Where to report any concerns you have about quality of your hospital care. - Your right to request an immediate review of the decision to discharge you if you think you're being discharged from the hospital too soon.
-This is a formal, legal way to ask for a delay in your discharge date so that we'll cover your hospital care for a longer time.

-2. You'll be asked to sign the written notice to show that you got it and understand your rights.

-- You or someone who is acting on your behalf will be asked to sign the notice. - Signing the notice shows only that you got the information about your rights.
+- 1. Read this notice carefully and ask questions if you don't understand it.
+It tells you: - Your right to get Medicare-covered services during and after your hospital stay, as ordered by your doctor.
+This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay. - Where to report any concerns, you have about the quality of your hospital care. - Your right to request an immediate review of the decision to discharge you if you think you're being discharged from the hospital too soon.
+This is a formal, legal way to ask for a delay in your discharge date, so we'll cover your hospital care for a longer time. - 2.
+You'll be asked to sign the written notice to show that you got it and understand your rights. - You or someone who is acting on your behalf will be asked to sign the notice. - Signing the notice shows only that you got the information about your rights.
 The notice doesn't give your discharge date.
 Signing the notice doesn't mean you're agreeing on a discharge date. - 3.
-Keep your copy of the notice so you have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than 2 calendar days before your discharge date, you'll get another copy before you're scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services at 1-800-926-6565 (TTY users call 1-800-955-8770) or 1-800 MEDICARE (1-800-633-4227), TTY users should call 1-877-486-2048.
-You can also get this notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischarge-AppealNotices.
+Keep your copy of the notice so you'll have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than 2 calendar days before your discharge date, you'll get another copy before you're scheduled to be discharged. - To look at a copy of this notice in advance, call Member Services at 1-800-926-6565 (TTY users call 1-800-955-8770) or 1-800 MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can also get the notice online at www.CMS.gov/Medicare/forms-notices/beneficiary-notices-initiative/ffs-ma-im.

-Section 7.2 How to make a Level 1 appeal to change your hospital discharge date
+Section 6.2 How to make a Level 1 appeal to change your hospital discharge date

-To ask us to cover your inpatient hospital services for a longer time, use the appeals process to make this request.
+To ask us to cover inpatient hospital services for a longer time, use the appeals process to make this request.
 Before you start, understand what you need to do and what the deadlines are.

-- Follow the process. - Meet the deadlines.
+Follow the process.

-Ask for help if you need it.
-If you have questions or need help, call Member Services at 1-800-926-6565 (TTY users call 1-800-955-8770).
+- Meet the deadlines. - Ask for help if you need it.
+If you have questions or need help, call Member Services at 1-800-926-6565 (TTY 1-800-955-8770).
 Or call your State Health Insurance Assistance Program (SHIP) for personalized help.
 SHIP contact information is available in Chapter 2, Section 3.

 During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
 It checks to see if your planned discharge date is medically appropriate for you.
-The Quality Improvement Organization is a group of doctors and other health care professionals paid by the Federal government to check on and help improve the quality of care for people with Medicare.
+The Quality Improvement Organization is a group of doctors and other health care professionals paid by the federal government to check on and help improve the quality of care for people with Medicare.
 This includes reviewing hospital discharge dates for people with Medicare.
 These experts aren't part of our plan.